Ross65536/job-scheduler/DESIGN.md

 The `Token` is a CSPRNG-random string unique to each user.
 Would be 32 bytes.

-These will be pre-initialized (hardcoded) and will contains the list of valid users.
+These will be pre-initialized (hardcoded) and will contain the list of valid users.

 ### RESTfull API